digitaldreamer/electricity/README.rst

 ELECTRICITY
 ###########

-For static file management
+static file management

+This provides an easier way to sync static files to the Amazon S3 CDN.
+It can upload an entire directory recursively applying public permissions.

+It attempts to only sync files that have changed by comparing the MD5 hash.

-#. you need a ~/.boto file to run amazon sync
+#. you need a ~/.boto file to sync to amazon
+#. rackspace cdn is not yet supported but is planned

 Install from pip::